corneliailin/CA_hospitals_online/README.md

-# Utilizing Prenatal Data for Early Detection of Pediatric Health Risks: An Exploratory Approach for Improved Clinical Outcomes.
+# Utilizing Prenatal Data for Early Detection of Pediatric Health Risks: An Exploratory Approach for Improved Clinical Outcomes

 ## Motivation
 Early identification of diseases and their associated length of hospital stay (LoS) is vital for better treatment options, more effective follow-up arrangements, and lower hospital utilization costs.